 As David Savage, Arsenal's core platform product manager, puts it, the club needed a CMS that would ‘in time, be delivering content to devices, platforms, and channels that don’t currently exist'.
 And with support for both new and traditional modes of content delivery, Drupal 8 was the ideal choice.

 Key features of the website include single sign-on for social media and membership (Gigya), a mobile-first design, and implementation of the likes of RESTful , Advanced Page Expiration, and the AMP Theme to expose the site’s rich content over multiple channels (mobile apps and responsive web) in the fastest and most efficient way.

 2. Imperial War Museums

-Imperial War Museums recently took the decision to upgrade its website from Drupal 7 to Drupal 8, and the results are impressive.
+Imperial War Museums, a client of ours, recently took the decision to upgrade its website from Drupal 7 to Drupal 8, and the results are impressive.
 The new website provides a compelling online experience and acts as a virtual museum, featuring a rich library of war photography, war stories, and exhibition details.

 The site is the cornerstone of the organisation’s digital transformation programme as it looks to transform user experiences, action data insights, and enrich people’s understanding of the causes, course, and consequences of war.

 InStyle.de – the German lifestyle publication owned by Hubert Burda Media – provides a clean, image-rich, and easily searchable array of fashion, beauty, and health content – with the added benefit of ensuring every product mentioned is ‘shoppable’ from the website.

 What’s interesting about this site is that it was built in record time, thanks to Thunder, a Drupal 8 distribution that helps professional publishers to get their Drupal 8 projects up and running much faster.
 Originally developed by Burda Media for its own use, Thunder has since been open-sourced, so any publisher can take advantage of its publisher-centric modules and custom enhancements.